soofstad/react-oauth2-pkce/README.md

 issues for the _AuthProviders_ token fetching.
 This can be solved by _not_ wrapping the `<AuthProvider>` in any such library.

 This could also happend if some routes in your app are not wrapped by the `<AuthProvider>`.

+### The page randomly refreshes in the middle of a session

+This will happen if you haven't provided a callback-function for the `onRefreshTokenExpire` config parameter, and the refresh token expires.
+You probably want to implement some kind of "alert/message/banner", saying that the session has expired and that the user needs to login again.
+Either by refreshing the page, or clicking a "Login-button".

 ## Develop